 "title": "Title of the dataset; recommended to be the name of the instance that generated it",

-"versionsRepositoryURL": "GitHub repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes",
+"versionsRepositoryURL": "GitHub or GitLab repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes",

-"publishingSchedule": "Cron expression to define the dataset publishing schedule; see below"
+"publishingSchedule": "Cron expression to define the dataset publishing schedule; see below",

 },